lggomez/alpha-quad-sim/README.md

 * The initial state is dry, since planets are aligned with the sun
 * Collinearity of the 3 points in an orbital plane occurs then the area is equal to 0
 * If the 3 planets are collinear and the Sun and the Sun can form a new triangle with 2 points with no area, then the Sun is also collinear with them
+* It takes the continuation of several continued days with the same climate as a period.
+With each climate transition it increments the period number of that climate

+If the area is *tending* to 0 then the climate is on it's peak rain point.
+We explain it with the following heuristic:
+1. The largest possible side is 3000, given by the line between the most distant opposite planets V and B
+2. The largest inscribed triangle inside a circle is the equilateral triangle, and considering we can’t construct one with these orbits, the largest one for this case will be an isosceles triangle
+3. Following points i and ii and solving via Pythagoras theorem, we can deduct that the largest perimeter tends (but it's not equal) to 6000.
+This is because the point at which the triangle becomes isosceles is when the area tends to 0 and the sides converge into a line

 ## Development